arthurcgusmao/acg-emacs/README.md

-# My EMACS configuration.
+# My Emacs configuration.

-Hey!
-This is my emacs configuration folder.

-All the configs I use are here.
+My Emacs configurations.

 You can totally clone this repo if you want to.
-However, all configurations were only tested on linux, so be aware that it may not work on Windows/MacOS.
+However, it was only tested on linux, so be aware that it may not work on Windows/MacOS.
+You may also find some hardcoded filepaths at the `acg-core.el` file, please change them to what works for you.

 Feel free to get in touch if you want to,
 Arthur